Curation

 OSIRIS-REx Mission

-The OSIRIS-REx mission is a space exploration project conducted by NASA, and it represents NASA’s first-ever sample return mission.
+The OSIRIS-REx mission was conducted as NASA's first-ever asteroid sample return project.
 The name is an acronym derived from Origins, Spectral Interpretation, Resource Identification, Security, and Regolith Explorer.
 Its primary objective is to explore the asteroid Bennu, collect samples, and return them to Earth.

 Samples collected during this mission are expected to provide clues about the origin of life and the solar system’s formation.
 Organic materials and minerals retrieved from Bennu could potentially have contributed to the emergence of life on Earth.